Patch #4905

 This patch looks good and I think it should be merged into the current branch.
 Jean-Philippe, any thoughts on that?

-#36 Updated by Christian Gutierrez 12 months ago
+Updated by Christian Gutierrez about 13 years ago

 Hi, i think that patch works great with simple projects, but it doesn't work with nested projects, if i have a principal project called project1, and create a second project called project2 as a subproject of project1, then, in my directory's repository i use project1/project2 as a git repository but, when i do "git push origin master" from a remote host i get: